 Students who miss class to observe religious holidays or to attend political caucuses will not be penalized if arrangements are made with the instructor in advance.

 In the event that schools and businesses in the vicinity where a commuting student lives have closed due to inclement weather and Hamline University has chosen to remain open, the individual commuting student should determine whether it is safe to travel to Hamline for classes.
 Should the student choose not to attend, the student should notify the instructor as soon as possible.
 The student will not be penalized for not attending class, but the student will be required to complete any missed assignments or exams.

 In the unlikely event that course enrollment does not reach the minimum, the course may be canceled.
 Students are notified via email as soon as the course has been officially canceled by the University.

-All students are expected to participate in the online course evaluation process that the College of Liberal Arts, School of Business, and School of Education administer.
+All students are expected to participate in the online course evaluation processes administered by the College of Liberal Arts, School of Business, and School of Education and Leadership.
 Students should consider course evaluations to be part of the work of the course, just like exams and assignments.
 Individual professors, the Faculty Personnel Committee, and the Dean’s office staff read these evaluations carefully and make personnel decisions and curricular changes as a result of student feedback.

 Access to view grades may be delayed if a student fails to complete the course evaluation during the open period.

 The standard unit of measurement is the semester credit.
 Hamline University uses the definition of a credit hour as recommended by the US Department of Education: